 Fire Protection District History

 The Fig Garden Fire Protection District was formed in 1942 to provide needed structural fire protection to an almost fully developed residential area comprised primarily of the Forkner Tract.
 The District, approximately one square mile in size, is bounded, generally, by Shaw Avenue on the north, Maroa on the east, the Herndon Canal on the south, and Palm Avenue on the west.
 A three-member Board of Directors governs the District.
-The current directors are Louis Linney, Larry Fortune and a current vacant seat.

 During 1942, a fire station was built at its present location of 4537 N. Wishon.
 That station consisted of one room living quarters and a garage with a gravel floor and driveway.
 In the beginning, the District was completely staffed by volunteers.